 - Read the Medication Guide before starting TYSABRI and before each TYSABRI infusion.

-- Promptly report any new or continuously worsening symptoms that persist over several days to their prescriber [see BOXED WARNING, WARNINGS AND PRECAUTIONS].
+- Promptly report any new or continuously worsening symptoms that persist over several days to their prescriber [see WARNINGS AND PRECAUTIONS].

 - Inform all of their physicians that they are receiving TYSABRI.

-- Plan to see their prescriber three months after the first infusion, six months after the first infusion, and at least as frequently as every six months thereafter.
+- Plan to see their prescriber three months after the first infusion, six months after the first infusion, every six months thereafter, and for at least six months after discontinuing TYSABRI.

 Progressive Multifocal Leukoencephalopathy

 Inform patients that Progressive Multifocal Leukoencephalopathy (PML) has occurred in patients who received TYSABRI.
 Instruct the patient of the importance of contacting their doctor if they develop any symptoms suggestive of PML.
 Instruct the patient that typical symptoms associated with PML are diverse, progress over days to weeks, and include progressive weakness on one side of the body or clumsiness of limbs, disturbance of vision, and changes in thinking, memory, and orientation leading to confusion and personality changes.
 Instruct the patient that the progression of deficits usually leads to death or severe disability over weeks or months.